JacqKevin/HSI_PLSR/index.md

+---
+layout: page
+title: Partial Least Squares regression modeling
+description: Matlab Toolbox for the creation of a PLSR model
+---

-# Matlab Toolbox for the creation of a PLSR model with HSI data
+# Matlab Toolbox for the creation of a PLSR model

 Please cite :